 The maximum number of camping sites endorsed by a local government on a licence for use at a facility is not to exceed —

-(a) for a nature based park, one site for each 50 square metres of camping ground available at the facility; and
+(a) for a nature based park, one site for each 50 m 2 of camping ground available at the facility; and

-(b) for any other facility, one site for each 25 square metres of camping ground available at the facility.
+(b) for any other facility, one site for each 25 m 2 of camping ground available at the facility.

 [Regulation 51 inserted in Gazette 12 Dec 2014 p.
 4726.]